SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-manage-objections/rule.md

 We recommend you use this objection handling model.

 1. Ask the question - "What concerns do you have about working with us?"
-2. Acknowledge the objection - say, "Thanks for raising that", or, "Thanks for letting<br>                        us know about that"
+2. Acknowledge the objection - say, "Thanks for raising that", or, "Thanks for letting us know about that"
 3. Probe - ask, "Can I ask you a few questions about the concerns that you have?"
 "If I could resolve this issue for you, could we move forward?
 "You can't always solve objections on the spot - it's ok to say, "Is it alright if I speak to one of my developers about it and let you know about that later today?"
 4. Answer - Pick the best response to their objection (see below)
-5. Confirm that they are happy with your answer - "Do you now feel comfortable with<br>                        our approach towards your project?"
+5. Confirm that they are happy with your answer - "Do you now feel comfortable with our approach towards your project?"

 A typical objection we get is - "Why do you                     put 2 developers on the project?
 This is going to be more expensive isn't it?".
 This is basically how we handle this question:

 * Explain the benefits:
     * "We can complete the project sooner.
 Is that important to you?"
-    * "You get more expertise - One guy is more focussed on UI, the other guy is stronger<br>                            with databases"
+    * "You get more expertise - One guy is more focussed on UI, the other guy is stronger with databases"
-    * "You get better quality code because the guys are able to "put their heads together"<br>                            to solve a problem - this saves maintenance costs down the track"
+    * "You get better quality code because the guys are able to "put their heads together" to solve a problem - this saves maintenance costs down the track"
     * "We can continue working if 1 guy gets sick"
-* If they are still unsure, you can offer a small discount off the hourly rate, or<br>                        offer some free support - it's all about managing risk.
+* If they are still unsure, you can offer a small discount off the hourly rate, or offer some free support - it's all about managing risk.